Pradyot Bikram Manikya Deb Barma: Public life, activism and opinions

 Bubagra Pradyot is quite active in his public life and can be seen having taken part on several occasions like the TEDx Talks.
 On 16 February 2020, he organized a Q&A interactive session with students at Townhall, Agartala where he talked and discussed about leadership, clarity and issues like Citizenship Amendment Act with the students present.
 He also suggested that a scholarship in the name of Maharaja Bir Bikram be started by the Government of Tripura rather than putting up a statue.

 He launched The Northeast Today, a magazine targeted at residents of India's northeastern states.
 This enjoys a readership just shy of 1,000,000.
 He resigned and sold his magazine in November 2019 to concentrate on his own regional platform The Indigenous Progressive regional alliance popularly known as TIPRA.
 He is one of India's most vocal critics of the Armed Forces Special Powers Act (AFSPA) and is a prolific guest speaker at universities, the most notable being Harvard.
 He has been active in protesting against the CAA since the passing of the bill in 2019 at the parliament.

-Greater Tipraland Movement
+TNT- The Northeast Today

-TIPRA is still more of a movement than a political party.
+Pradyot Bikram Manikya Deb Barman (P.B.K.
+Manikya), the royal scion of Tripura and founder of the Tipra Motha Party, also the founder of TNT- The Northeast Today magazine.
+He launched the publication in August 2007, TNT-The Northeast Today (TNT) is a prominent digital news portal and former magazine focused on Northeast India, providing coverage of politics, culture, and lifestyle from the region.
+Based in Shillong, it serves as a leading source of news for the eight northeastern states.
+Which has grown to become a prominent news source in Northeast India, but later resign and sold it the magazine in November 2019 to focus on his political platform.
+The Indigenous Progressive Regional Alliance (Tipra Motha Party) TMP.